MicrosoftDocs/power-platform/power-platform/admin/finance-operations-storage-capacity.md

 ### Why don’t I see which tables are causing the overage?

 Details at the table level aren't available in the initial launch of reporting.
-Table analytics will be available in a future release.
+Table analytics are planned for a future release.

 ### Is there any reporting for file capacity?